paulgalow/paulgalow.com/src/pages/2023-12-10-aws-solutions-architect-professional-exam-sap-c02/index.md

 ![A man studying in a cabin in the woods](./studying.png)

 "That's it, I'm out".
 Those were my initial thoughts when I attempted to answer the first questions of my exam.
-I had just waited for an hour to finally start the exam.
+I had just waited an hour to finally start the exam.
 One hour of waiting in lines and talking to support people online.
 Technical difficulties.
 I was stressed.
 But then things cleared up and I pushed through, question by question, until the end.
 And lo and behold!
-I passed and I was over the moon.
+I passed, and I was over the moon.

-So I'd like to share a bit of my background, what I did to prepare and some tips and recommendations I discovered along the way.
+So I'd like to share a bit about my background, what I did to prepare, and some tips and recommendations I discovered along the way.

 ## My background

-I have been architecting, building and administrating AWS-based greenfield solutions for traditional (EC2, Fargate) and event-driven workloads (Serverless, Lambda, DynamoDB, etc.) since 2015.
-Over time, I've honed my skills in a small company with an increasingly more regulated environment over time.
+I've been architecting, building and administrating AWS-based greenfield solutions for traditional (EC2, Fargate) and event-driven workloads (Serverless, Lambda, DynamoDB, etc.) since 2015.
+Over time, I've honed my skills in a small company with an increasingly regulated environment.
 However, I had little exposure to more enterprise-grade and hybrid solutions.
 Knowing this helped me identify my strengths and weaknesses to focus my exam preparation.
 I've been an AWS Certified Solutions Architect – Associate since 2016 with recertifications along the way.
 If you haven't passed this exam, I would highly recommend taking that one first as it will teach you the basics of many AWS services.

 ## Overview of SAP-C02